TheThingsIndustries/lorawan-stack-docs/doc/content/ttn-lw-cli/ttn-lw-cli_end-devices_list.md

       --network-server-address         select the network_server_address field
       --order string                   order by this field
-      --page uint32                    results page number (default 1) --picture                        select the picture field
-      --service-profile-id             select the service_profile_id field
+      --page uint32                    results page number (default 1) --picture                        select the picture field and all allowed sub-fields --service-profile-id             select the service_profile_id field
       --version-ids                    select the version_ids field and all allowed sub-fields --version-ids.band-id            select the version_ids.band_id field